fernandocamargo/dry-in-react/README.md

 />
 ```

-Every new requirement modifies GenericButton.
-This is the footgun Swizec warns about.
+Every new requirement modifies `GenericButton`.
+This is the footgun Swizec warns about:

+> "Every time you need a variation, you modify the shared component.
+It grows.
+It becomes complex.
+Eventually it's easier to duplicate than to use."

 #### Composition Approach (Scales Naturally)

 ```javascript
 // GenericButton doesn't change at all
 <GenericButton>